-This crazy scene has not stopped unless, in December, the Democrat Joseph Biden was announced the new president of the United States, after a brutal electoral battle against Trump.
-Biden does not hide his dislike to the Turkish President Erdogan and his bias to Greece and Cyprus in their conflict with Turkey in the Mediterranean.
-In the same time, the Government of National Accord (GNA) in Libya, which signed the maritime agreement with Turkey, was substituted by another temporary government.
-Only then, the two conflicting parties found themselves obliged to put their weapons aside and sit for talk.
+This crazy scene has not stopped unless, in December, the Democrat Joseph Biden was announced as the new president of the United States, after a brutal electoral battle against Trump.
+Biden does not hide his dislike of Turkish President Erdogan and his bias toward Greece and Cyprus in their conflict with Turkey in the Mediterranean.
+At the same time, the Government of National Accord (GNA) in Libya, which signed the maritime agreement with Turkey, was substituted by another temporary government.
+Only then, the two conflicting parties find themselves obliged to put their weapons aside and sit for talk.

 One can hardly be optimistic that the current talks between Turkey and Greece may lead to any practical solution.
 The reason for this is that the core of the conflict has never been addressed.
 The core of the conflict is not about the delamination of EEZ or maritime boundaries.
 It is about Turkey’s growing need for natural gas as the main energy resource to satisfy its needs.
 Natural gas is a matter of life or death for Turkey, which consumes a budget of 50 billion dollars per year to import from Russia, Iran, and Azerbaijan.

-Turkey is the country with the longest borders in the hydrocarbon rich Mediterranean, but still it cannot search for gas there because a 1920s agreement that was signed under the fog of war.
+Turkey is the country with the longest borders in the hydrocarbon-rich Mediterranean, but still, it cannot search for gas there because of a 1920s agreement that was signed under the fog of war.
 For decades before 2002, Turkey rarely disputed the Lausanne Agreement.
-But the discoveries of natural gas in the sea motivated Turkey to push for its rights in the seabed resources.
+However, the discoveries of natural gas in the sea motivated Turkey to push for its rights in the seabed resources.
 This also motivated most of Turkey’s moves, in the past decade, in North Africa and the Middle East, too.

 Also, Read on Defense Arabia